rikhuijzer/xrcf/arnoldc/README.md

 # arnoldc

-This directory contains an example compiler that can compile and run a small program in the ArnoldC language.
+This directory contains an example compiler that can compile and run a small program in the [ArnoldC language](https://github.com/lhartikk/ArnoldC).
-The example shows how to build your own language and compiler.

 The ArnoldC language is based on one-liners from Arnold Schwarzenegger movies.
-This is what a valid "Hello, World!" program in ArnoldC looks like:
+This is what a valid "Hello, World!" program looks like:

 ```arnoldc
 IT'S SHOWTIME